Repo-Factory/go1/src/README.md

 Here is the most comprehensive way to turn on the dog

+    - ssh into dog using ssh pi@pi, then run go_srv.py
-    - Go to go/vision/yolov5 and run python3 yolo_srv_internal.py (this has to be run from here for yolo's dependencies)
+    - Locally, go to go/vision/yolov5 and run python3 yolo_srv_internal.py (this has to be run from here for yolo's dependencies)
-    - Run dog.py which will fork unity bridge, activity recognition, and speech services
+    - Run dog.py locally which will fork unity bridge, activity recognition, and speech services
     - Go to Unity and press the start button

 Note that for every run, you will have to ctrl+C and start dog.py